swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 **Changes between version 1.4 and 1.5:**

+- The \[[Csig-XSD](#csig-xsd)\] schema was updated to version 1.1.3.

+- In section 3.1, "Element SignRequestExtension", the requirements for `NotBefore` and `NotOnOrAfter` to be present under the `<saml:Conditions>` element was removed.
+The reason for this is that it will always be the SignService itself that determines whether a message has expired or not.

 - Links in the appendix pointed to a draft version of the schema.
 This was fixed.

 **Changes between version 1.3 and 1.4:**